-Some testing still possible but battery may fail at any time
+Tests cannot be started, and the battery may fail at any time

 Symbol flashes when there is not enough charge for a test.
-The instrument then turns itself off indicator shows the battery is being charged by animating the segments of the bar graph.
+The instrument then turns itself off.

+When mains power is present the indicator shows the battery is being charged by animating the segments of the bar graph.